 Nitrous Oxide Sedation

 Nitrous Oxide, also known as laughing gas, is a free option for patients who wish to be lightly sedated.
 Its relaxing effects wear off quickly once treatment is finished, allowing you to drive yourself to and from your appointment.
-Best of all, it’s free!
+Best of all, we offer it free at our Portland location!

 Minimal sedation is administered orally by taking a small pill an hour before your appointment.
 You will already be relaxed by the time you arrive at Sleep Dentistry of Portland & Vancouver.